 Recently, I’ve fallen in love with macarons and after much taste-testing, have determined that Hermé makes the best.
 I spent a small fortune on macarons from all over Paris recently and will be publishing photos and my humble opinions soon.
 Here is a selection of Hermé's pastries and you can see the macaron theme in the pink raspberry macaron shells in the middle.
 Besides the best macarons, his pastries are beautiful and scrumptious.

-Right: One of my favorite Patisseries is located in our neighborhood is the Patisserie on Ave. de la Bourdonnais across from the Eiffel Tower and Champs de Mars.
-It’s around the corner from many of our Paris rental apartments and we tell our families to send their children out to buy warm croissants here each morning.
+Below is one of my favorite Patisseries is located in our neighborhood is the Patisserie on Ave. de la Bourdonnais across from the Eiffel Tower and Champs de Mars.
+It's around the corner from many of our Paris rental apartments and we tell our families to send their children out to buy warm croissants here each morning.
 The business was sold to new owners a few years ago and the husband is a true pastry artist.
 Their breads were always good, but now the pastries have gone to new levels of taste and originality.